 TIP: The best thing to do in this frustrating time is to go about your normal life as much as possible.
 Make rest priority number one and stay well hydrated and fed.
 Don’t try to “be in labor” but accept this state of being as part of the end of pregnancy.
 I promise it will end!

 Sometimes the symptoms of labor aren’t as black and white as we would prefer, but instead fall on a spectrum.
 For example, pre-labor is stronger than false labor, prodromal labor is stronger than pre-labor and so on.

 In my experience, if you are experiencing strong, sometimes irregular, but noticeable and timeable contractions every evening for a week straight, but things fizzle at night and you eventually get to sleep, this is pre-labor.

 On the other hand, if this same situation happens but things don’t fizzle and continues on into the next day (or two or…) and

-- contractions fluctuate in strength and regularity
+- contractions fluctuate in strength

 - struggle to rest and sleep

 I’ll say it again.
 Strong, irregular, and noticeable contractions, that don’t get stronger, go away, or cause any cervical change is likely prodromal labor.

 Looking at the above image of the spectrum of labor can help us to see how things generally progress.
 Some women experience very little of the “early stuff” and cruise right on into active labor (or transition!).
 For these women it’s pretty straightforward what’s happening.